karlseguin/garnish/readme.md

 * `Grace(window time.Duration)` - The window to allow a grace response
 * `NoSaint()` - Disables saint mode
 * `KeyLookup(gc.CacheKeyLookup)` - The function that determines the cache keys to use for this request.
 A default based on the request's URL + QueryString is used. (overwritable on a per-route basis)
+* `PurgeHandler(gc.PurgeHandler)` - The function to call on PURGE requests.
+No default is provided (it's good to authorize purge requests).
+If the handler returns a nil response, the request proceeds as normal (thus allowing you to purge the garnish cache and still send the request to the upstream).
+When a `PurgeHandler` is configured, a route is automatically added to handle any PURGE request.

 #### Route